morgangraphics/ansible-role-nvm/README.md

 1. NVM is stateless in that if you have multiple versions of Node installed on a machine, AND you have not set a default e.g. `nvm alias default v10.15.1` you may have to run `nvm use <VERSION>` as part of your script to run the Node version you want/expect.

 ## Issues
-If you are getting a "cannot find /usr/bin/python" error.
-It is due to OS's that run Python 3 by default (i.e. Fedora).
+If you are getting a `"cannot find /usr/bin/python"` error.
+It is due to OS's that run Python 3 by default (e.g. Fedora).
 You will need to specify the Ansible python interpreter variable in the inventory file or via the command line

 ```
 [fedora1]